Your browser does not support the running script, you cannot get a perfect browsing

 Altitude: 2750-3500 meters | Distance: 200km, about 5 hours’ drive

-After breakfast, we will drive to Laigu Glacier, located 20 kilometers from Ranwu Town, where we will explore the extraordinary blue ice caves of the glacier.
+After breakfast, we will drive to Laigu Glacier, located about 20 kilometers from Ranwu Town, to explore its extraordinary blue ice caves.

-Visitors can take the scenic area’s shuttle bus to the Summer Pasture (round trip about 40 km).
-Upon reaching the Summer Pasture, you can choose to hike (free, round trip about 4 km, altitude 4100-4400 meters) or ride a horse (additional cost, approximately 300 yuan per person, payable at the riding point - actual price may vary and is subject to local signage).
+Visitors will take the scenic area’s shuttle bus to the Summer Pasture (round trip approximately 40 km).
+From there, you may either hike (free; round trip about 4 km; altitude 4,100–4,400 meters) or ride a horse (additional cost, around 300 RMB per person, payable onsite; final price subject to local signage).

-Finally, we will drive to Bome for accommodation.
+Afterward, we will drive to Bomi for overnight accommodation.

 Attractions